Channel Islands National Marine Sanctuary Soundscape Report

 Time series plot of daily median sound levels (sound intensity measured by mean-square pressure in microPascal per Hertz) for a specific frequency band(s) of interest at this site, separated by year.
 Background color shading (blue, purple, gold) indicates low (<25th percentile), typical (25-75th percentile), and high sound levels (>75th percentile) across the entire dataset at this frequency band(s) for comparability with annual medians, marked with horizontal black dashed lines.
 Pie charts on the right hand side of the graphic show the proportion of daily median sound levels that fell within each category for each year, following the same color-coding and percentile bins.

-Time series plot of daily median sound levels (sound intensity measured by mean-square pressure in microPascal per Hertz) for a specific frequency band(s) of interest at this site, separated by year.
-Background color shading (blue, purple, gold) indicates low (<25th percentile), typical (25-75th percentile), and high sound levels (>75th percentile) across this monitoring site's entire dataset at this frequency band(s) for comparability with annual medians, marked with horizontal black dashed lines.
+Time series plot of daily median sound levels (sound intensity measured by mean-square pressure in micropascal per Hertz) for a specific frequency band(s) of interest at this site, separated by year.
+Missing sound levels represent periods of time when data were unavailable.
+Background color shading (blue, purple, gold) indicates low (<25th percentile), typical (25-75th percentile), and high sound levels (>75th percentile) across this monitoring site's entire dataset (all years) at this frequency band(s) for comparability with annual medians, marked with horizontal black dashed lines.
 Pie charts on the right hand side of the graphic show the proportion of daily median sound levels that fell within each category for each year, following the same color-coding and percentile bins.
 Credit: Megan McKenna and Emma Beretta/CIRES and NOAA

 Ocean Sound Indicators